Exterior Color Schemes As Easy as 1, 2, 3

 Your roof is a significant element of your home’s overall design.
 A beautiful composite slate or shake roof can inspire an exterior color scheme that works well with your home’s style.

 Many homeowners don’t know where to begin creating an exterior color palette.
 I’m here to show you that following my “top-down” approach to building your color story can be easy.
 Here are three simple rules to get you going in the right direction by looking at your roof as the starting point:

 Most roofs are neutral, but the overall tone is warm or cool.
 For example, DaVinci Roofscapes synthetic slate in Castle Gray is a cool gray; Slate Gray is a warmer gray.

-A general rule of thumb is to choose a primary paint color that is the same “temperature” as your roof– warm roof colors work with warm colors, cool roof colors with cool colors.
+A general rule of thumb is to choose a primary paint color with the same “temperature” as your roof– warm roof colors work with warm and cool roof colors with cool colors.